 The OARC conducts its internal audit work to conform to (i) the directives of the Commonwealth of Virginia's Office of the State Inspector General and (ii) the mandatory professional guidance of the Institute of Internal Auditors, including: the Definition of Internal Auditing; Code of Ethics; and the Core Principles and the International Standards for the Professional Practice of Internal Auditing.
 To assess such conformance, the Office of University Audit maintains a quality assurance and improvement program that includes (i) internal self-assessments and (ii) external assessments performed by independent third-party assessors.
-The quality assurance and improvement program covers all aspects of internal audit activities.
-Results of quality assurance and improvement program are communicated to management and the Audit, Risk, and Compliance Committee.
+The quality assurance and improvement program are communicated to management and the Audit, Risk, and Compliance Committee.